 It is inherent, sadly, and often written off as ‘just how the genre works’.
 But that is lazy, and shouldn’t be accepted as an excuse.
 Maybe this argument only comes up now, because as a society we’re now starting to really address the problem of discrimination based on gender and sex.
 I think it is a lot simpler to fix than that.

 Write amazing characters, regardless of what sex or gender they are.
 If you do it well enough, no one will care if your lead is a 40-something year old woman with a moody teenager and a rebellious 8 year old in tow.
 If anything, done well, that would be a more interesting story to read than yet another all-male action hero adventure.
 It can’t hurt to try.

-Lor Graham is a knitting and crocheting enthusiast, as well as a writer.
-When not busy doing either of these, she bakes, plays tuba in a brass band, and shouts at the TV when motorbike racing is on.
-She is introduced by her best mate as a “genderqueer flexisexual”, and she is a proud Scot.
+Theo Graham is a knitting and crocheting enthusiast, as well as a writer.
+When not busy doing either of these, they bakes, play tuba in a brass band, and shouts at the TV when motorbike racing is on.
+They are introduced by their mate as a “genderqueer flexisexual”, and they are a proud Scot.